Ares-Developers/Ares-docs/new/superweapons/targeting.rst

   range 1 nearby.
 Does not fire if a preferred target cell is set.
 Ignores cloaked targets.

++ :value:`IronCurtain`

+  Will not fire automatically.
+Instead, will wait for a team script requesting an Iron Curtain with matching :tag:`SW.Group`.

 + :value:`ForceShield`

   Fires at the position the last super weapon with :tag:`AIDefendAgainst=yes`